ThomasEllis1994/diceRoll/README.md

 # diceRoll
 Module 1 Lab 6.
-In this repository, I will be creating a website with a dice functionality perfect for any game night.
+Select the sides and the amount of dice thrown.

+User Stories and Design Specifications:

+User Stories: